apache/royale-docs/component-sets/jewel/jewel-formitem.md

 # Jewel FormItem

-A component within a form
+A Jewel FormItem holds a component within a form--it could be static content like a label, an image, or instructions; or fields in which the form user makes selections or enters text.
+The form designer can use FormItem properties like its height and width and whether it is a required field to control the form's layout and appearance.

-_Thia material is not yet availabe._
+_This material is not yet availabe._